Private Israeli spyware used to hack cellphones of journalists, activists worldwide

 The targeting of the 37 smartphones would appear to conflict with the stated purpose of NSO’s licensing of the Pegasus spyware, which the company says is intended only for use in surveilling terrorists and major criminals.
 The evidence extracted from these smartphones, revealed here for the first time, calls into question pledges by the Israeli company to police its clients for human rights abuses.

-The media consortium analyzed the list through interviews and forensic analysis of the phones, and by comparing details with previously reported information about NSO.
+The media consortium, titled the Pegasus Project, analyzed the list through interviews and forensic analysis of the phones, and by comparing details with previously reported information about NSO.
 Amnesty’s Security Lab examined 67 smartphones where attacks were suspected.
 Of those, 23 were successfully infected and 14 showed signs of attempted penetration.

 For the remaining 30, the tests were inconclusive, in several cases because the phones had been replaced.
 Fifteen of the phones were Android devices, none of which showed evidence of successful infection.
 However, unlike iPhones, Androids do not log the kinds of information required for Amnesty’s detective work.
 Three Android phones showed signs of targeting, such as Pegasus-linked SMS messages.